 Earthquakes, Tsunamis, Volcanoes…

 Earthquakes and other catastrophic events can strike suddenly on a massive scale over a wide area with a death toll in the tens of thousands.
-While the tsunami threat after an earthquake (Indonesia 2018 Japan 2011, Southeast Asia 2004) does allow a brief time to post a warning, often it is too little to save lives.
+While the tsunami threat after an earthquake (Indonesia 2018Japan 2011, Southeast Asia 2004) does allow a brief time to post a warning, often it is too little to save lives.
 In the case of earthquakes and volcanoes, the series of aftershocks or continued volcanic activity poses an ongoing threat in the midst of the chaos after the initial event.
-Follow our latest earthquake response in Puerto Rico.
+Learn more about our earthquake response in Puerto Rico.

 Sometimes the event starts a cascade of catastrophe as in the Japan Earthquake of 2011 that added a monstrous tsunami and then a nuclear disaster with reactor damage and radioactive contamination of air, soil and water.
 Volcanic eruptions can bury entire communities or inundate whole areas with lava flows and fill the air with deadly toxic gases or ash.
 The readiness challenges for effective disaster response and recovery after a catastrophic event are formidable.
 In 2020 we responded to the eruption of the Taal Volcano in Talisay, Philippines.
 See the latest earthquake activity via the USGS map.

 From the experience of Americares Emergency Response Team and our health partners, what are some of the specifics of local readiness and response for catastrophic events?

 Major structural damage to or complete destruction of health facilities (e.g. Nepal Earthquake) including the surrounding infrastructure.

 Temporary structures to provide immediate care for the injured, followed by rebuilding stronger, using materials, structural techniques and location based on best practices to better withstand future seismic events.